-The AD7710 is a complete analog front end for low frequency measurement applications.
-The device accepts low level signals directly from a strain gage or transducer and outputs a serial digital word.
+The AD7711 is a complete analog front end for low frequency measurement applications.
+The device accepts low level signals directly from a transducer and outputs a serial digital word.
 It employs a sigma-delta conversion technique to realize up to 24 bits of no missing codes performance.
 The input signal is applied to a proprietary programmable gain front end based around an analog modulator.
 The modulator output is processed by an on-chip digital filter.
 The first notch of this digital filter can be programmed via the on-chip control register allowing adjustment of the filter cutoff and settling time.

-The part features two differential analog inputs and a differential reference input.
-Normally, one of the channels will be used as the main channel with the second channel used as an auxiliary input to periodically measure a second voltage.
-It can be operated from a single supply (by tying the $V{\rm SS}$ pin to AGND) provided that the input signals on the analog inputs are more positive than -30 mV.
-By taking the $V{\rm SS}$ pin negative, the part can convert signals down to $-V{\rm REF}$ on its inputs.
-The AD7710 thus performs all signal conditioning and conversion for a single or dual channel system.
+The part features one differential analog input and one single ended analog input as well as a differential reference input.
+Normally, one of the input channels will be used as the main channel with the second channel used as an auxiliary input to periodically measure a second voltage.
+It can be operated from a single supply (by tying the $\rm V{SS}$ pin to AGND) provided that the input signals on the analog inputs are more positive than $-30~\rm mV$ .
+By taking the $\rm V{SS}$ pin negative, the part can convert signals down to $\rm -V{REF}$ on its inputs.
+The part provides two current sources that can be used to provide excitation in three-wire and four-wire RTD configurations.
+The AD7711 thus performs all signal conditioning and conversion for a single or dual channel system.